dev-zzo/router-tools/zynos.md

 ## What is ZyNOS?

-As the [Wikipedia page](https://en.wikipedia.org/wiki/ZyNOS) states: "[it] is a contraction of ZyXEL and Network Operating System (NOS)".
+It is ZyXEL's proprietary OS for network-connected devices.
+As the [Wikipedia page](https://en.wikipedia.org/wiki/ZyNOS) states: the name "is a contraction of _ZyXEL_ and _Network Operating System_ (NOS)".

 ## Which devices have ZyNOS-based firmware?